A rare condition is one that affects 5 people or less in 10,000.

 In Scotland, 1 in 17 people may be affected by a rare condition at some point in their lifetime, that’s 424,000 people in a population of 5 million.
 If a condition has low prevalence it means only small numbers of people in Scotland are affected.

-In Glasgow, the Office for Rare Conditions which is supported by the Glasgow Children’s Hospital Charity, the University of Glasgow and Greater Glasgow & Clyde NHS Board works with patients and families affected by rare, low prevalence and undiagnosed conditions and the healthcare professionals who work with them.
-Our aim is to raise awareness of rare conditions, enhance healthcare for those who are affected by these conditions and increase their engagement in research.
+In Glasgow, the Office for Rare Conditions, which is supported by the Glasgow Children’s Hospital Charity, the University of Glasgow and Greater Glasgow & Clyde NHS Board works with patients and families affected by rare, low prevalence and undiagnosed conditions and the healthcare professionals who work with them.